Designer’s Guide Consulting

 Day 2 — Block-Level Mixed-Signal Modeling

-• Review of Verilog
+• Verilog basics

-• Review of Verilog-AMS
+• Verilog-AMS basics

 • Mixed-signal block-level functional modeling

-• Mixed-signal netlists
+• Mixed-signal netlists (connect modules)

 • Assertions